In-App Messaging: Definition, Types, Use Cases, and Best Practices19 min read

 In-app messages (or in-product messages) are messages used to communicate with users while they interact with a mobile or web application.

-Their main purpose is to engage users and prompt them to take action, provide guidance and support, keep users up-to-date about product changes, and gather feedback.
+Their main purpose is to engage users and prompt them to take action, provide guidance and support, keep customers up-to-date about product changes, and gather feedback.

 What is the difference between push notifications and in-app messaging?

-A push notification is sent to the user’s device directly from the server and appears on their screen even when they’re not using the application – unless they have opted out from receiving them.
-It can be used for alerts, reminders, or to re-engage users who haven’t used the app for a while.
+A push notification is sent directly from the server to the user’s device and appears on their screen even when they’re not using the application unless they have opted out of receiving them.
+Push notifications can be used for alerts, welcome messages, and reminders or to re-engage users who haven’t used the app for a while.

-In contrast, an in-app message is displayed within the app, so can only be seen by users who are actively engaging with it.
-Users can dismiss it but they have no option to opt out from seeing it because it’s a part of the user experience.
+In contrast, in-app notifications are displayed within the app and can only be seen by users actively engaging with it.
+Users can dismiss it but cannot opt in or out from seeing it because it’s a part of the user experience.

 Why implement in-app messaging in your company?